jamesec/jamesec.github.io/o/ai.md

 		- OpenAI wants to become your personal AI assistant.
 		- Claude wants to own coding for enterprise.
 		- Gemini is finally waking up.
-	- So here's what to use when:
+	- So here’s what to use when:
 		- For everyday personal assistance, go with ChatGPT.
 		- For **writing and professional coding**, Claude is worth the premium.
 		- For video and building AI products on a budget, try Gemini.